QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-09-10-setting-up-and-managing-your-application-key-57837c.md

 ## Why the API key is important 🚀

-The application key uniquely identifies your application and authorizes it to access the API.
+The application key uniquely identifies your application and authorises it to access the API.

 Without a valid API key, your requests will be rejected.

 When testing in Postman: